J. Jonah Jameson: Spider-Man

-Family ties

-In Amazing Spider-Man #162 (November 1976), Jameson introduces himself to Dr. Marla Madison, a distinguished scientist and daughter of a deceased friend of his.
-He asks for her help in creating a new Spider-Slayer, one of a series of robots created to defeat Spider-Man, although Spider-Man has managed to survive their attacks and destroy each of them.
-Madison is interested in the challenge, and joins Jameson in his efforts.
-The two grow closer, eventually marrying but not without another attack from the Scorpion, who kidnaps Marla and is defeated by Spider-Man.
-Jameson remains a devoted, if a little overprotective, husband to his second wife.

-Marla Madison adopts Mattie Franklin, her niece and the daughter of one of Jonah's friends.
-Though Jonah is initially opposed to having a roguish teenager in his house, especially one who insists on affectionately calling him "Unca Jonah", he soon warms up to Mattie, coming to regard her almost as a surrogate daughter.
-Two weeks after Mattie is abducted for illegal harvesting of mutant growth hormone, private investigators Jessica Drew and Jessica Jones track her down and inform Jonah and Marla that Mattie is also the vigilante Spider-Woman.
-For saving Mattie, Jonah heavily promotes Jones' agency and later hires her as a reporter for the Bugles new Pulse magazine.
+Jameson posts rewards for Spider-Man's capture or secret identity, hunts him with Spencer Smythe's Spider-Slayer robots, and even commissions superpowered agents to take down Spider-Man.
+Though best known for his crusades against vigilante superheroes like Spider-Man, Jameson does not hesitate to use the power of his paper against supervillains, crooked politicians, and crime bosses, including the Kingpin.
+(Note: In fact, the Kingpin's attempt to silence Jameson, and Spider-Man's attempt to rescue him, are central plot elements in the Kingpin's very first appearance.)

-Relinquishing control
+Relinquishing Control

 The guilt for creating the Scorpion catches up with Jameson when the Hobgoblin blackmails him about it.
 When he receives the threats, rather than succumb to the Hobgoblin, Jameson chooses instead to reveal it to the world in a public editorial.
 He steps down as the Bugles editor-in-chief, delegating the post to his immediate subordinate, Joseph "Robbie" Robertson, but Jameson remains its publisher.

 Jonah's control of the Daily Bugle is bought out from under him by multimillionaire Thomas Fireheart.
 Fireheart had felt that he owed Spider-Man a debt of honor and in an attempt to repay the hero, he purchases the Daily Bugle and begins a pro-Spider-Man campaign.
 Jameson starts up a rival magazine which continues to produce anti-Spider-Man articles.
-Spider-Man finds Fireheart's campaign embarrassing at best, and after he repeatedly demands that he stop, Fireheart challenges the web-slinger to a battle to the death in New Mexico.
+Spider-Man finds Fireheart's campaign embarrassing at best, and after he repeatedly demands that he stop, Fireheart challenges Spider-Man to a battle to the death in New Mexico.
 He then sells the Bugle back to Jameson for the sum of one dollar, on the condition that he print an obituary "For either me, or Spider-Man".
 Jameson, though shocked by the request, takes the deal.

 He is blackmailed into selling the Bugle to Norman Osborn after threats were made against his family; simultaneously, he is attacked and hounded by the supervillain Mad Jack.
 The time spent as a subordinate to Osborn took a heavy mental toll, almost driving him to attempted murder, but he is finally able to reclaim the Bugle after Osborn is driven underground by temporary insanity.